p0-security/p0-terraform-installer/README.md

 ### Integrations provided

 - **Okta login**
-  - Creates a native Okta OIDC application used by the P0 CLI for user login.
+  - Creates a native Okta OIDC application used for sign-in to the P0 web app (e.g. https://p0.app) and the P0 CLI.
   - Uses PKCE and device / token‑exchange flows, with no client secret (`omit_secret = true`).

 - **Okta group listing**